tylerreisinger/result/README.md

   This allows short circuiting like `and_then` does.
 If the first result is `Ok` then the function will never be evaluated, otherwise it will be evaluated once and the result returned.

+### `unit_t`

+  Use of `void` in templates can cause issues as it does not behave like a normal type and requires a lot of `enable_if`s and template specializations to make work, yet a `Result<void, E>` type is useful in many situations.
+  To facilitate this idea, `unit_t` is a unit struct defined by **result** that is trivially constructable, holds no data, and is always equal to any other `unit_t`.
+A `Result<unit_t, E>` behaves just like the void one should, but without the headache.
+To construct such a `Result`, you can use `Result<unit_t, E>(Ok());`.

+  Note that `Result` cannot have a `unit_t` error type.
+If you want a "null" error, use `std::optional<T>` instead.

+### Other Niceties

+ The `Result` type has a few other utility features that ease its use:

+ * It overloads all the standard comparison operators, allowing Result objects to be compared like their containing value, while placing all errors at the end.
+ * It overloads std::hash for hashable types, allowing it to be placed into a hash table.
+ * Overloads for operator << are provided on most of the defined types.

+### Performance Considerations

+ **result** was designed to maximize reliance on move semantics and minimize all unnecessary copying. `clone` is the only member function that should copy the `Result` or any of its components.
+Additionally, all sensible functions are marked `constexpr` and `Result` should be usable within other `constexpr` functions.

+ Memory-wise, the memory required by `Result<T, E>` is equal to `max(sizeof(T), sizeof(E))+1`, however it will be aligned based on the highest alignment requirement.
+While a `Result<char, char>` should have a size of 2, `Result<int, int>` might have an aligned size of 8.